If You “Value Being Valued”, Consider a Career in the RMH Lab

 RMH Laboratory Director Amanda Scheiderer decided to get an education in lab sciences after working as a phlebotomist (someone who draws blood from patients) 15 years ago.
 Eight years later she became the director of the RMH Lab.
 She really appreciates the RMH culture.
 When asked why she decided to work in a rural hospital, she said, “I value being valued, and I appreciate working in a less stressful, more peaceful atmosphere.”

-This is not to say that lab work is without challenges.
+This is not to say that lab work is without its challenges.
 If lab results aren’t accurate, healthcare providers can’t provide a proper diagnosis or treatment.
 They won’t know what medications and dosages to prescribe.
 They won’t be able to tell when their patients are getting better or worse.
 Lab results have the potential to make the difference between life and death.
 For this reason, lab results have to be completely trustworthy.
 This means that lab technicians have to be completely trustworthy.

 Medical labs have to be meticulously clean and organized.
 Lab machines have to be consistently and accurately calibrated.
 Lab scientists and technicians have to be good at multitasking, extremely detail-oriented, and able to work quickly under pressure.
 They have to know what they’re doing and why they’re doing it so that they get “it” right every time.